 Stock-Based Compensation Expense.
-On January 1, 2006, we adopted SFAS 123R using the modified prospective method, which requires that the measurement and recognition of share-based payment awards to our employees and directors be made at the estimated fair value on the grant date.
 Determining the fair value of any share-based awards requires information about several variables including, but not limited to, expected stock volatility over the terms of the awards, expected dividend yields and the predicted employee exercise behavior.
 We base expected life on historical exercise and post-vesting employment-termination experience, and expected volatility on historical realized volatility trends.
 In addition, all stock-based compensation expense is recorded net of an estimated forfeiture rate.
 The forfeiture rate is based upon historical activity and is analyzed at least quarterly as actual forfeitures occur.
-Stock options are valued using the binomial method pricing model with the following weighted average assumptions for employee options: expected volatility of 30.36% to 37.90%, a risk-free interest rate of 4.66% to 4.80%, no dividend yield, and an expected life of 4.20 years.
-For non-employee director options, the stock options are valued using the binomial method pricing model with the following weighted average assumptions: expected volatility of 47.32%, a risk-free interest rate of 4.66% to 4.80%, no dividend yield, and an expected life of 7.44 years.
-During the quarter ended March 31, 2007, we recognized \$1.4 million in pre-tax compensation expense from stock awards.
+Stock options are valued using the binomial method pricing model with the following assumptions for employee options: expected volatility of 30.36% to 37.90%, a risk-free interest rate of 4.66% to 4.80%, no dividend yield, and an expected life of 4.20 years.
+For non-employee director options, the stock options are valued using the binomial method pricing model with the following assumptions: expected volatility of 47.32%, a risk-free interest rate of 4.66%, no dividend yield, and an expected life of 7.44 years.
+During the nine months ended September 30, 2007, we recognized \$4.0 million in pre-tax compensation expense related to stock options and restricted stock units granted.